 Jim Richardson is a photographer for the National Geographic Society.
-His photographs in this exhibits capture the disparity in the aboveground and belowground biomass of plants.
-His series on soil profiles, hung in the Classroom and National Garden (spring through fall), highlight striking differences in global soils and the human struggle to grow food.
+His photographs in this exhibit capture the disparity in the aboveground and belowground biomass of plants.
+His series on soil profiles, hung in the Classroom and National Garden (spring through fall), highlights striking differences in global soils and the human struggle to grow food.

 Steve Tobin is a celebrated sculptor who specializes in nature-inspired works.
 Two of his pieces on display spring through fall on the U.S. Botanic Garden grounds, Romeo and Juliet, are bronze casts of tree roots washed out from a riverbank.
 The other two sculptures are from his Steelroot series.